-Pursuant to Section 8a of the Czech Act No. 15/1998 Coll., as amended, the issuance of each Series and/or Tranche of the Covered Bonds must be notified to the Czech National Bank no later than on the date of issue of the relevant Covered Bonds setting out the place of issue and amount of relevant Series or Tranche and the form, yield and maturity of the relevant Covered Bonds.
+Pursuant to Section 8a of the Czech Act No. 15/1998 Coll., on Supervision in the Capital Market Area and Amendment of Certain Other Acts, as amended, the issuance of each Series and/or Tranche of the Covered Bonds must be notified to the Czech National Bank no later than on the date of issue of the relevant Covered Bonds setting out the place of issue and amount of relevant Series or Tranche and the form, yield and maturity of the relevant Covered Bonds.